-International Relations explores the relationships between countries, including the roles of states and other international organisations such as the inter-governmental organizations (IGOs), international nongovernmental organizations (INGOs), non-governmental organizations (NGOs) and multinational corporations (MNCs).
+International Relations explores the relationships between countries, including the roles of states and other international organizations such as inter-governmental organizations (IGOs), international nongovernmental organizations (INGOs), non-governmental organizations (NGOs), and multinational corporations (MNCs).

-The course introduces students to the structure of international society and the history of the World since 1890 and emergence of nation states.
-It also includes study of the state-centric international relations, power and state craft, the balance of power and war, international organisations, the UN system, regional organisations, global governance, globalisation and north-south relations.
+The course introduces students to the structure of international society the history of the World since 1890 and the emergence of nation-states.
+It also includes the study of state-centric international relations, power and statecraft, the balance of power and war, international organizations, the UN system, regional organizations, global governance, globalization, and north-south relations.

-Several topics mentioned above will be further explored including globalisation, global governance, global social movements, new agenda of international relations, regionalism and foreign policy analysis.
-There shall be a choice of countries/regions to study such as USA, China, Russia, and European Union etc.
+Several topics mentioned above will be further explored including globalization, global governance, global social movements, and new agenda of international relations, regionalism, and foreign policy analysis.
+There shall be a choice of countries/regions to study such as the USA, China, Russia, and European Union etc.